1 (866) 774-8800

 Fair Trade Practices:

-We joined the Fair Trade Federation in 2008.
-However, we have been upholding (and encouraging others to uphold) Fair Trade principles since we began in 1996.
+We have been upholding (and encouraging others to uphold) Fair Trade principles since we began in 1996, well before 'fair trade' was well known.
 We constantly strive towards creating long lasting local economies with the help of our ideas and practices.
 Some principles that we continue to uphold:

 • Transparency in all aspects of our business: We are truly an open book.
 The places our products are manufactured are open to any visitors that wish to visit the facilities.
 If you don't find what you are looking for on our website (or in person), please call or email us.
 We would be happy to answer any questions you may have.